bplmaps/lmec-main-site/content/articles/florida-ruffin-ridley.md

 In 1918, Florida, her mother, and Maria Louisa Baldwin founded the **League of Women for Community Service**, and soon after purchased a building at {{< popup img-src="/uploads/2023-02-17/baldwin.jpeg" bib-src="https://atlascope.org/#/view:share$mode:glass$center:-71.07834,42.33824$zoom:19.91$base:maptiler-streets$overlay:ark:/76611/al7s27nhd" target="blank" >}} 558 Massachusetts Avenue{{</popup>}}  in the South End.
 Initially intended to support Black soldiers during World War I, the League went on to fill many civic roles, including housing Black female students attending Boston’s universities.
 While attending the New England Conservatory, Coretta Scott lived in the building when dating Martin Luther King.

 Organized charity work was a foundational focus of Black women’s clubs.
 These relatively well-educated and affluent Black women actively engaged the fight against the struggles facing Black Americans and felt it was their responsibility to use their advantages to care for others.
-Florida wrote in _The Women’s Era_ about hosting a hospital fair followed by a “special effort for St. Monica’s Home, for sick and destitute colored women and children” whose “receipts were more than sufficient to supply the Home with all of its fuel for the year.”
+Florida wrote in _The Woman’s Era_ about hosting a hospital fair followed by a “special effort for St. Monica’s Home, for sick and destitute colored women and children” whose “receipts were more than sufficient to supply the Home with all of its fuel for the year.”

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:ks65kw322/35,326,3541,5000/1200,/0/default.jpg" caption="Florida worked with her mother, Josephine, to create [_The Woman's Era_](https://www.digitalcommonwealth.org/search/commonwealth:gf06jm515)_,_ the first national newspaper published by and for Black women in the United States." class="figure-right" >}}